mastcu/SerialEM/ReadMe.txt

                          transformation matrices
 TSController.cpp      The tilt series controller

-FREE-STANDING WINDOWS:
-DirectElectronCamPanel.cpp
+FREE-STANDING WINDOWS: NON-MODAL DIALOGS AutocenSetupDlg.cpp  To set parameters for autocentering AutoContouring.cpp   To manage autocontouring of grid square ComaVsISCalDlg.cpp   To set parameters for the Coma vs. Image Shift cal CtffindParamDlg.cpp  To set parameters for analyzing power spect with ctffind DirectElectronCamPanel.cpp
-DoseMeter.cpp        A system-modal cumulative dose meter LogWindow.cpp        The log window
+DoseMeter.cpp        A system-modal cumulative dose meter HoleFinderDlg.cpp    To manage automatic hole finding LogWindow.cpp        The log window
-MacroEditer.cpp      Macro editing window MacroToolbar.cpp     Toolbar with macro buttons MultiShotDlg.cpp     Dialog for setting parameters for multiple records NavigatorDlg.cpp     The Navigator for storing positions and maps NavRotAlignDlg.cpp   Window for finding alignment with rotation OneLineScript.cpp    Window for entering and running up to 5 one-line scripts ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging StageMoveTool.cpp    Window for moving stage in large steps StateDlg.cpp         Dialog for saving and setting imaging states TSViewRange.cpp      Dialog open while viewing the results of TS range finding
+MacroEditer.cpp      Macro editing window MacroToolbar.cpp     Toolbar with macro buttons MultiCombinerDlg.cpp  To combine Navigator points for multiple Records MultiShotDlg.cpp     Dialog for setting parameters for multiple records NavAcquireDlg.cpp    To set parameters for acquisition from Navigator points NavigatorDlg.cpp     The Navigator for storing positions and maps NavRotAlignDlg.cpp   Window for finding alignment with rotation OneLineScript.cpp    Window for entering and running up to 5 one-line scripts ReadFileDlg.cpp      Window for reading sections from file ScreenMeter.cpp      A system-modal screen meter with control on averaging ScreenShotDialog.cpp To set parameters and take window snapshots ShiftToMarkerDlg.cpp To set parameters for Shift to Marker operation StageMoveTool.cpp    Window for moving stage in large steps StateDlg.cpp         Dialog for saving and setting imaging states TSViewRange.cpp      Dialog open while viewing the results of TS range finding VPPConditionSetup.cpp To set parameters for conditioning phase plates ZbyGSetupDlg.cpp     To calibrate and set parameters for Eucentricity by Focus

 MODAL DIALOG BOXES:
-AutocenSetupDlg.cpp  To set parameters for autocentering BaseDlg.cpp          Base class to handle tool tips and help button CameraSetupDlg.cpp   To set camera exposure parameters and select camera CookerSetupDlg.cpp   To set parameters for specimen cooking DummyDlg.cpp         Dialog class required for no_hang solution FalconFrameDlg.cpp   To set up frame sums acquired from Falcon or K2 camera FilePropDlg.cpp      To set properties for saving images to files
+CameraSetupDlg.cpp   To set camera exposure parameters and select camera CookerSetupDlg.cpp   To set parameters for specimen cooking DERefMakerDlg.cpp    To make gain references in DE server DriftWaitSetupDlg.cpp To set parameters for waiting for drift DummyDlg.cpp         Dialog class required for no_hang solution FalconFrameDlg.cpp   To set up frame sums acquired from Falcon or K2 camera FilePropDlg.cpp      To set properties for saving images to files